aceoffix/aceoffix7-react-springboot-simple/README.md

 Use "git clone" or directly download the project's compressed package to your local machine and then decompress it.

 - **front - end**
   - Open the `aceoffix7-react-simple-front` folder with a development tool like Visual Studio Code.
-Navigate into this folder and then use the `npm start` command to start and run the project.
+Navigate into this folder and then use the `npm run start` command to start and run the project.

 - **back- end**